 When it comes to quality telescopes, you must mention PowerSeeker’s name.
 The two quite popular reflector telescope models from PowerSeeker are 114EQ and 127EQ.

-If you are uncertain about choosing between PowerSeeker 144EQ and PowerSeeker 127EQ, then this article will clear up all of your confusion.
-Though both the telescopes come from the same manufacturer these models have their differences.
+Suppose you are uncertain about choosing between PowerSeeker 144EQ and PowerSeeker 127EQ.
+In that case, this article will clear up all your confusion.
+Though both the telescopes come from the same manufacturer, these models have their differences.

 Let us start by taking a closer look at both of the telescopes individually.